waTeim/proton-bridge-agent/docs/openclaw.md

 ## What OpenClaw sees

-Each notification contains email metadata only — no message body:
+Each notification contains email metadata only — no message body.
+A `Folder` field shows where the message landed (INBOX, Spam, Archive, custom labels, etc.):

 ```
 From: sender@example.com
 Subject: Meeting tomorrow at 3pm
 Date: 2026-02-26T21:35:25Z
+Folder: INBOX
 Message-ID: <abc123@mail.example.com>
 ```